ibm-cloud-docs/openwhisk/runtimes.md

   image:   "openwhisk/nodejs6action:b99d71e"
   ```

-- Action runtimes are updated on a regular basis.
+Runtimes are updated on a regular basis.
 These updates include security fixes and minor version updates to the packages inside the runtimes.
 Minor version updates might introduce backward compatibility breaks.
 Runtime updates might impact your actions.
-There is no automatic migration to a newer runtime of the same type.
+You must migrate actions that are running a runtime to a newer version by updating it.

-- Actions that on deprecated runtimes cannot be completed successfully until the runtime is updated to a supported one.
+Apps that run on deprecated runtimes cannot be completed successfully until the runtime is updated to a supported one.
 When troubleshooting a failing action, to identify whether a runtime is deprecated, check for `deprecated=true` in the query response.
 To update the runtime, see [changing action runtime](/docs/openwhisk?topic=cloud-functions-openwhisk_managing#changing-action-runtime)

-## JavaScript runtime environments
+## JavaScript runtimes
 {: #openwhisk_ref_javascript_environments}

 JavaScript actions can be executed in Node.js version 8 or 10.

 Node.js version 6 is the default version, but is deprecated as of 6 December 2018.
 To continue using a JavaScript action, update to Node.js version 8 or 10.
 {: deprecated}

 ### Node.js version 10 environment with IBM SDKs
 {: #openwhisk_ref_javascript_environments_10}